tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

       //for each matched edge, accumulate e.amount into the local accumulator of b.
       ACCUM  b.@totalTransfer += e.amount;

-  // fetch the query embedding from the query vertex to the ListAccum q = SELECT a FROM (a:Account {name: accntName}) POST-ACCUM @@query_vector += a.emb1;
+  // fetch the query vector from the query vertex to the ListAccum q = SELECT a FROM (a:Account {name: accntName}) POST-ACCUM @@query_vector += a.emb1;

   // get Top 2 vectors having least distance to the query vector